mleblan67/cow-posture-analysis/README.md

 # cow-posture-analysis
-Cow movement dataset project with the Wisconsin Embedded Systems and Computing Lab at the University of Wisconsin–Madison
+Cow movement dataset project with the Wisconsin Embedded Systems and Computing Lab at the University of Wisconsin–Madison!